Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

 - Critically, the type of fungi you’re working with is legal in its mycelial state

 Using liquid culture for mushroom cultivation can be very successful when done properly.
-However, liquid cultures must be used within the first couple of weeks after making or receiving them.
+However, they must be used within the first couple of weeks after making or receiving them.
 This is because the nutrients can spoil, especially if unrefrigerated.
 Once germinated, liquid mycelium can be refrigerated for about three months before losing viability; this is half the time or less as an uncultured spore solution.

 Uncultured “regular” spore syringes are ideal for microscopy, longer term storage (at least 6 months and in some cases up to several years or more), and cultivation.
 In effect, spore syringes can do everything a liquid culture psilocybe can do and last longer.
 Certain kinds of psychoactive mushrooms must legally be kept in a spore state for research purposes only, and allowing them to germinate will break the law.